apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

 distcp command.
 To export a table, it must be offline and stay offline while discp runs.
 The reason it needs to stay offline is to prevent files from being deleted.
 A table can be cloned and the clone taken offline inorder to avoid losing access to the table.
-See the https://github.com/apache/accumulo-examples/blob/master/docs/export.md[export example] for example code.
+See the [export example](https://github.com/apache/accumulo-examples/blob/master/docs/export.md) for example code.

+[config]: /docs/{{ page.version }}/config/